UTheDev/animator/README.md

-# animator-classic
+# animator
-old java animation library written in early 2021
+A Java library for animating numeric values

+Soon to be open sourced